Clubs and societies

 The hounds are cared for by University students at the nearby Coates Kennels with the professional support of the Kennel-Huntsman.
 Students fill the posts of Joint Masters, Master-Huntsman and Whipper-Ins and, between them, together with the Kennel-Huntsman, they look after around 30 couple of hounds.
 They also fund the pack with help from external subscribers and supporters.

 The racing club organises trips to ascot, Newbury and Cheltenham racecourse.
 They also invite visiting speakers, such as jockeys and trainers, in order to expand knowledge and create networking opportunities, we also welcomes people who are knowledgeable about racing to those who have never been before.
 Any meeting is a good social day out.

-The RAU Engineering Society (RAUEngSoc) is one of the newest societies in the University.
-Established in 2011, the society exists to promote practical workshop activity, visits, socials and special end of year projects and the engineering profession within the Uni.
-Membership is open to all students at the College, both Undergraduate and Postgraduate.
+The RAU engineering society (RAUEngSoc) is one of the newest societies in the university.
+Established in 2011, the society exists to promote practical workshop activity, visits, socials and special end of year projects and the engineering profession within the uni.
+Membership is open to all students at the university, both undergraduate and postgraduate.

 A student runs society with the main aim of broadening its member’s knowledge and awareness of the diversity, complexity, and links between different sectors of land and property.
 Predominantly achieved by bringing in various high profile external speakers from different sectors of real estate markets, hosting charity dinners and international trips.

 The RAU RES provides opportunities to socialise and network with students across year groups as well as implementing an engaging method of complete extra reading.
-The society helps its members prove initiative, drive and ambition whilst strengthening links to industry and the School of Real Estate and Land Management.
+The society helps its members prove initiative, drive and ambition whilst strengthening links to industry.

 The annual ski trip is for anyone and everyone; whether you're a seasoned skier, a newbie or just want to enjoy the après entertainment, it's by far the biggest trip on the student calendar.